In JSP, the isThreadSafe attribute of page directive is used to indicate if your code is thread safe or not.

 safe and hence it should not be concurrently accessed by multiple threads.

-We are setting isThreadSafe attribute to false to indicate that our JSP page is not thread-safe.
+In the upcoming example, we are setting the isThreadSafe attribute to false to indicate that our JSP page is not thread safe.

 <title>JSP isThreadSafe Attribute</title>